 Jane Blasio is one of the “Hicks Babies” who were sold by Dr. Thomas Hicks from a clinic in small-town McCaysville, Georgia.
-She is an investigator who broke the case of the illegal adoptions.
+Today, she is an investigator and she broke open the case of the illegal adoptions.

 Blasio organized the Hicks Babies and is leading the effort to reunite them with their birth parents.
 She learned at a young age she was adopted, but her research took her down a surprising path when she met up with a judge who discovered 200 babies were sold from Hicks Community Clinic to adoptive parents in Akron, Ohio, according to PEOPLE.

 She was raised in Akron, Ohio and studied criminal justice and English at the University of Akron, according to her website.

 She works as a professional investigator and TV personality, according to her website.
 She was featured on TLC’s three-part series, Taken At Birth, which originally aired in 2019.

 She is continuing her efforts in 2021 to help the other Hicks Babies find their biological roots through her website and McCaysville Lost & Found.

 1. Jane Blasio Was Raised in Akron, Ohio & Learned She Was Adopted At Age 5